Swift Modules and Imports

 Chapter Goals

-• Learn how to define and throw errors.
+• Learn how to create and use Result values effectively.

 Syntax Table